jeffThompson/CreativeProgramming1/Assignments/Week00_BootingUp.md

 ***

 ### IN-CLASS DRAWINGS
 Below are some of the exercises we'll do in class.
-The first few (and the last one) are inspired by [Zach Lieberman](http://thesystemis.com) (who also does really cool work with code and art, btw).
+The first few, and the last one, are inspired by [Zach Lieberman](http://thesystemis.com) (who also does really cool work with code and art, btw).
 In all of these, it's best not to think too much – just make marks quickly and see what results from the accumulation!

 1. Each member of your group should draw a dot on the page, one at a time, in a point that is as far from other dots as possible.
 Repeat many times and as quickly as possible.